zachpino/generative-design-workshop-s21/week01/README.md

 After creating the presentation, take some time to, as a group, imagine how this particular artist would bring their existing artist POV, process, and tools to *design* the following common products.

 - Coffee Mug
+- Tote Bag
 - Fork, Spoon, Knife
+- Watch or Wall Clock
 - Simple Table and Chair

-Do a few hand sketches of what you might imagine these objects would look like.
+Do a few hand sketches of what you might imagine these objects could look like.
 Don't worry about the quality of the sketches, and make sure everyone from the team is contributing.
+Freely use color and whatever sketching media you prefer.

 Compile everything in the class Miro board for sharing with the class next week.